almedso/ronto/docs/source/index.rst

 After installing ronto the ronto command is available to you.

-The build specification is maintained in a Rontofile.
+The build specification is maintained in a *ronto.yml*.

 Start and explore with

 .. code-block:: python

-    # bootstrap a new build Rontofile
+    # bootstrap a new build ronto.yml
     ronto bootstrap

     # fine grained step by step build